Kids are flocking to Facebook’s ‘metaverse.’ Experts worry predators will follow.

 A key difference is that Horizon Worlds is ostensibly adults-only, at least for now.
 As a result, it lacks the parental controls and guardrails for younger users, such as disabling chat functions, that “Minecraft” and “Roblox” have implemented.
 Instead, it focuses on empowering users to control their own experience by muting, blocking or reporting bad actors.

-Meta’s Milian said the company designed the app with safety in mind, pointing to a November blog post from CTO Andrew Bosworth on keeping people safe in VR and beyond.
+Meta’s Milian said the company designed the app with safety in mind, pointing to a November blog post from Chief Technology Officer Andrew Bosworth on keeping people safe in VR and beyond.
 “Technology that opens up new possibilities can also be used to cause harm, and we must be mindful of that as we design, iterate, and bring products to market,” Bosworth wrote.

-Users who are being harassed, feeling uncomfortable or just need a break can raise their wrist — a movement echoed by their virtual avatar — and tap a button with their other hand to activate a “safe zone” feature that pulls them out of their surroundings and brings up a menu of moderation options.
+Users who are being harassed, feel uncomfortable or just need a break can raise their wrist — a movement echoed by their virtual avatar — and tap a button with their other hand to activate a “safe zone” feature that pulls them out of their surroundings and brings up a menu of moderation options.
 The feature is explained in a tutorial when you first download Horizon Worlds, and in-app billboards serve as reminders.
 On Friday, Meta announced a new measure called “personal boundary” that keeps users’ avatars four feet apart by default, with the goal of “making it easier to avoid unwanted interactions.”

 The app continually records each user’s experience, storing the last few minutes on a rolling basis for moderators to review if needed.
 There are also some human “community guides” in the app — represented by specially marked avatars — who can answer questions and help if summoned.
 But those moderators are sparse except in the app’s few most populated spaces, and some users say they rarely intervene proactively or enforce the app’s age restrictions.

 “Age verification does not eliminate children using those technologies,” said Eliza McCoy, executive director for outreach, training and prevention at the nonprofit National Center for Missing and Exploited Children, or NCMEC, a U.S. government-sanctioned clearinghouse for reports of child exploitation by online service providers.
-“We know that two populations get around those.”
+“We know that two populations get around those [restrictions].”
 One is “kids who are trying to get on there even though they know they’re not allowed, because it’s interesting and engaging and fun.”
 The other: “adults who are looking to offend against children,” sometimes by pretending to be kids themselves.

 McCoy said the NCMEC received a record 37,872 reports of “online enticement” — attempts by adults to communicate with kids to sexually abuse or abduct them — across all platforms in 2020.
-That number was up 97 percent from 2019, which McCoy said was driven in part by the coronavirus pandemic pushing more people to interact online.
+That number was up 97 percent from 2019, an increase McCoy said was driven in part by the coronavirus pandemic pushing more people to interact online.

 Children aren’t the only ones at risk if Meta doesn’t get moderation right.
-Bloomberg News’s Parmy Olson wrote in December that she found Horizon Worlds to be male-dominated, populated with trolls (including kids), and “deeply uncomfortable at times” for a woman due to unwanted advances that bordered on harassment.
-In November, a beta tester reported being virtually groped in the app, MIT Technology Review reported; an internal review by Meta found the user didn’t deploy the “safe zone” feature.
+Bloomberg News’s Parmy Olson wrote in December that she found Horizon Worlds to be male-dominated, populated with trolls (including kids), and “deeply uncomfortable at times” for a woman because of unwanted advances that bordered on harassment.
+In November, a beta tester reported being virtually groped in the app, MIT Technology Review reported; an internal review by Meta found that the user didn’t deploy the “safe zone” feature.

 The early reviews of Horizon Worlds on the Oculus store read like a litany of complaints about boorish behavior by unwelcome youngsters.
-The game had a rating of just over 3 stars out of 5 as of Feb.
+The game had a rating of just over three out of five stars as of Feb.
 4, with many users lamenting that its potential was undercut by ineffectual moderation.
 Similar complaints dot other online forums that discuss the app, and users who spoke to The Washington Post — including some I spoke with inside the app — unanimously agreed that kids are a problem.

 David Corbett, a 56-year-old Horizon Worlds user from Des Moines, delved into the social VR app last month after getting an Oculus headset for Christmas.
-Corbett, a product specialist who works on medical devices, said he sees great potential in the platform, but the prevalence of youngsters in the app is a daily annoyance and a serious safety concern.
+Corbett, a product specialist who works on medical devices, said that he sees great potential in the platform but that the prevalence of youngsters in the app is a daily annoyance and a serious safety concern.

 “Every session, I have seen kids who sound very young,” he said.
 “A lot of them are being rude and waving their hands in people’s faces and jumping around.”

 Corbett has taken to blocking the kids when he encounters them, which means he no longer hears or sees them in the app, though other users still can.
-But he said conversations with other adult users have convinced him to try reporting underage kids to Meta as well, out of concern for their safety.
+But he said conversations with other adult users have persuaded him to try reporting underage kids to Meta as well, out of concern for their safety.

 “A kid running around unsupervised I think is a big red flag or target to someone who might be a predator,” Corbett said.
 “It would be easy for someone to say to that kid, ‘Hey, come on over to this side of the room where no one else can hear.’
 And that worries me.”

-Jeff Haynes, senior video games editor for the nonprofit Common Sense Media, which reviews entertainment with an eye to age-appropriateness, said he has found the pervasiveness of kids in Horizon Worlds “alarming,” encountering youngsters 10 and younger every time he has used it.
+Jeff Haynes, senior video games editor for the nonprofit Common Sense Media, which reviews entertainment with an eye to age appropriateness, said he has found the pervasiveness of kids in Horizon Worlds “alarming,” encountering youngsters 10 and younger every time he has used it.

 “Since there are no guardrails there, you have kids that are volunteering a ton of information,” he said.
-“Maybe part of it is because the graphics almost feel akin to other kid experiences, like a “Roblox” or a “Minecraft,” but they’re not taking any of the precautions to safeguard themselves in a virtual-world experience that is open to pretty much anybody.
+“Maybe part of it is because the graphics almost feel akin to other kid experiences, like a ‘Roblox’ or a ‘Minecraft,’ but they’re not taking any of the precautions to safeguard themselves in a virtual-world experience that is open to pretty much anybody.
 And that’s hazardous.
 If they’re willing to volunteer their age, or that they’re not in school, or the state they happen to be in, what’s to say they’re not going to volunteer where they live, or more details about themselves?”

 He echoed Gardner’s concern that the app may soon begin to attract sexual predators, if it hasn’t already.